-Once approved by our artist, we will send you a link to book an appointment.
+Once approved by our artist, you can book an appointment by clicking here.
 Please ensure your healing time does not interfere with your social events.

 Prep for your appointment 10 days prior.
 Contact your doctor if you need a prescription of antivirals for a previous outbreak of cold sores, even if it’s just one outbreak.

 Not everyone is a good candidate for a lip blush tattoo.
 If any of the following applies to you, then this procedure is not the best for you.

 - Women who are pregnant or breastfeeding

 - Smoker, leads to less than optimal retention.

 - Herpes Simplex with a regular break out (approx. 3 times a year)

 - Currently have an outbreak or have had an outbreak approximately 3 times a

 - Outbreaks compromise color retention leading to more touch ups.
 It could